-Many people associate Conjure primarily with African-Americans living in the South, but Hoodoo has never been limited to just one race or even geographic region.
-One of the most famous Root-Doctors was Doc Buzzard, a white guy from South Carolina who was popular and notorious from the end of the Nineteenth Century all the way up until 1920.
+Many people associate Conjure primarily with the American South, but it has never been limited by region.
 Hoodoo wasn’t just a cultural force in the rural South, it was popular in large Northern cities too, places like Chicago were a hotbed of Trick Doctors.
 In the big cities Hoodoo was so popular that Conjure Products were more popular than traditional medicine.
 It’s probably not much of an exaggeration to claim that the first “New Age Stores” were the old Hoodoo drug stores (along with Botanicas) which sold charms, books, oils, and other magical items.

 Hoodoo has thrived over the last few hundred years because it’s essentially just a magickal practice.
 There are African-Pagan spiritual elements in some of its spells and traditions, but for the most part Conjure is relatively compatible with many religions, including Christianity.
 During the Nineteenth Century it wasn’t uncommon for someone to be both a Christian Minister and a Root Doctor!
 References to Hoodoo can be found in the music of blues legends like Robert Johnson and Memphis Minnie, and over the last ten or so years there’s been increased interest in the practice.
 Conjure has been a part of the United States since its founding, and isn’t going anywhere anytime soon.